Do you need information about freelance jobs?

 Building a successful blog takes time and effort.
-On an average, it takes about 24 to 36 months of time and effort before one can start earning money from their blog.
+On average, it takes about 24 to 36 months of time and effort before one can start earning money from their blog.
 However, the good news is that you can earn a decent freelance income on the side while your blog is still growing.

 I know several bloggers who earn most of their income from freelance jobs than from their blog.